-Coca Cola Death Many people are addicted to soft drinks, despite the most commonly associated health risks: such as obesity, tooth decay, diabetes, heart disease, food addictions, blood sugar disorders and other eating disorders.
+Many people are addicted to soft drinks, despite the most commonly associated health risks, such as obesity, tooth decay, diabetes, heart disease, food addictions, blood sugar disorders, and other eating disorders.

 A coroner has found that an Invercargill woman who drank up to 10 litres of Coca-Cola a day is likely to have died from the soft drink.

 Natasha Harris, a 30-year-old mother of eight, died of a heart attack on the toilet in her home on February 25, 2010.
-However, at the time there was no obvious cause of death and the corner was called to investigate.
+However, at the time, there was no obvious cause of death, and the coroner was called to investigate.

-In a report released, Coronor David Crerar criticised Ms Harris’ excessive consumption of Coke, between six and 10 litres a day, saying the soft drink was a major factor in her death.
+In a report released, Coroner David Crerar criticized Ms. Harris’ excessive consumption of Coke, between six and 10 liters a day, saying the soft drink was a major factor in her death.

 “Natasha Harris knew, or ought to have known and recognised, the health hazard of her chosen diet and lifestyle,” he said.